lmiller1990/vue-testing-handbook/src/vuex-mutations.md

 ## Creating the Mutation

-Mutations tend to following a set pattern.
+Mutations tend to follow a set pattern.
 Get some data, maybe do some processing, then assign the data to the state.
 Here is the outline of an `ADD_POST` mutation.
 Once implemented, it will receive a `post` object in the payload, and add the `post.id` to `state.postIds`.
 It will also add the post object to the `state.posts` object, where the key is the `post.id`.
 This is a common pattern in apps using Vuex.

 We will develop it using TDD.
 The start of the mutation is as follows: